fbusching/twitterbots.md/first_draft.md

 One thing to remember, you can change what your first bot does, but once you want to make another bot, you have to pay for it.
 ## Example
 I currently have a bot running on twitter called @trvestuff and it retweets tweets with the key words "climate change is real" from 10:30 am -1:00 pm.
+Building a bot this way takes about 10 to 20 minutes so it is not difficult to do just to test it out.
+I encourage you to try it.